Lori's Web Design

 the Trademark symbol:

-You can color these character entities different colors and use for decorations on your web pages, eliminating the need for images.
+You can color these character entities different colors and enlarge them and use for decorations on your web pages, eliminating the need for images.
 Not all fonts support the heart entities so use "arial unicode MS".

 Set up a class in your CSS file as follows: